mantidproject/documents/Design/Workbench/design-projectsaving.md

 ProjectLoader->Workbench: Done
 -->

-To illustrate the Decoder intractions I have produced this rather basic Sequence diagram to attempt to emphasise how the program should utilise saved files.
+To illustrate the interface Decoder intractions I have produced this rather basic Sequence diagram to attempt to emphasise how the program should utilise saved files.
 ![Decode Sequence](./projectsave-decoder.svg)

 Bibliography